100% Free Forever / No Signup

 Tennis

 Tennis has used single elimination brackets since the sport's earliest days.
 Grand Slams are 128-player draws with 32 seeds.
 For club tournaments, 8–16 player brackets are most common.
 Use best-of-3 sets for competitive events, or 8-game pro sets for faster results.
 Seed based on NTRP ratings or club rankings.
-The key decision is whether to use a full draw or a compressed draw with byes — if you have 12 players and only 3 hours, the 4 byes in a 16-draw keep things manageable.
+The key decision is whether to use a full draw or a compressed draw with byes.
+If you have 12 players and only 3 hours, the 4 byes in a 16-draw keep things manageable.

 Pickleball

 Pickleball tournaments increasingly use elimination brackets for competitive divisions, especially at sanctioned events.
-DUPR ratings are the standard seeding tool — enter each player's DUPR score in the rating field and the generator will seed automatically.
+DUPR ratings are the standard seeding tool.
+Enter each player's DUPR score in the rating field and the generator will seed automatically.
 Games to 11 (win by 2) take 12–15 minutes, so a 16-player bracket finishes in about 2.5 hours on 2 courts.
 For mixed skill levels, consider a round robin group stage first, then seed the elimination bracket based on group results.

 Badminton